Robert Kane (philosopher)

 Robert Hilary Kane (November 25, 1938 – April 20, 2024) was an American philosopher.
-He was Distinguished Teaching Professor of Philosophy and a professor of law at the University of Texas at Austin.
+He was Distinguished Teaching Professor of Philosophy at the University of Texas at Austin and a professor of law at the University of Texas at Austin School of Law.

 His major contributions include, Free Will and Values (1985), Through the Moral Maze (1994), and The Significance of Free Will (1996: awarded the 1996 Robert W. Hamilton Faculty Book Award).
 He also edited the Oxford Handbook of Free Will (2004) and published many articles in the philosophy of mind and action, ethics, the theory of values and philosophy of religion.

 Biography

 Early life and education

 Kane was born on November 25, 1938, in Boston, Massachusetts, to Hilary Thomas Kane and Vivian Lenzi Kane.
 Growing up in Maynard, Massachusetts, he graduated from Maynard High School.
-Kane then was educated at the College of the Holy Cross, where he studied abroad at the University of Vienna from 1958–1959, and received his Bachelor of Arts (B.A.) in philosophy in 1960.
+Kane then attended the College of the Holy Cross, graduating with a Bachelor of Arts in 1960.
+As an undergraduate at Holy Cross, he studied abroad at the University of Vienna from 1958 to 1959 and attended lectures by Viktor Frankl while there.

-Kane pursued graduate studies in philosophy at Yale University, earning a Master of Arts (M.A.) in 1962 and a Ph.D. in 1964.
+After graduating from Holy Cross, Kane earned his Master of Arts in philosophy in 1962 and his Ph.D. in philosophy in 1964 from Yale University.
+As a doctoral student at Yale, he studied under Wilfrid Sellars and Norwood Russell Hanson.